Thomass1412/P3-BM-dashboard/README.md

 ## Running the frontend (dev server)

-To start Vite / Vue for frontend development:
+To start React for frontend development:

 1. Enter the frontend directory with `cd /frontend`
 2. Run the dev server with `npm run dev`